SSoelvsten/bdd-benchmark/README.md

     recursing, all child nodes are sorted by their depth.
 Recursive calls are done from the deepest to the most shallow node in order.

+  - `fanin`: Order variables based on the fanin of the input gates.
+That is, the "most referenced" variables come first.

+  - `df_fanin`: Order variables based on the fanin of the input gates.
+That is, the "most referenced" variables come first.
+Ties are broken based on a `df` order.

+  - `df_level_fanin`: Order variables based on the fanin of the input gates.
+    That is, the "most referenced" variables come first.
+Ties are broken based on a `df_level` order.

   - `fujita`: The variable ordering from [[Fujita1998](#references)].
 It is similar to `df_level`, but input gates are sorted based on their fanin, i.e. the number of references to the gate.